V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 In "V-Sekai: My Life as a Princess," players assume the role of a princess tasked with rebuilding and managing a kingdom.
 The game focuses on relaxation through planning, resource management, VR interactions, and adventurer tasking.

-- **Conversation Menu**: Press 'A' to open a conversation menu.
+- Conversation Menu: Press 'A' to open a conversation menu.
-- **Day Cycles**: The game operates on 5-minute day cycles, providing a sense of urgency and rhythm to daily tasks.
+- Day Cycles: The game operates on 5-minute day cycles, providing a sense of urgency and rhythm to daily tasks.
-- **Assistant**: An in-game assistant character helps guide players through their tasks, offering tips and reminders.
+- Assistant: An in-game assistant character helps guide players through their tasks, offering tips and reminders.
-- **lasso**: The lasso aims to simplify object selection in VR environments, especially when objects are unevenly distributed or the user has shaky hands.
+- Lasso: The lasso aims to simplify object selection in VR environments, especially when objects are unevenly distributed or the user has shaky hands.

 ### Design Principles

-1. **Lateral Thinking with Weathered Technology**
+1. Lateral Thinking with Weathered Technology
-2. **Reduce Modal Menus**
+2. Reduce Modal Menus
-   - **Main Menu**: A serene landscape with options to start a new game, load a saved game, and access settings.
+   - Main Menu: A serene landscape with options to start a new game, load a saved game, and access settings.
-   - **In-Game HUD**: Minimalistic interface showing resources, current tasks, and a map of the kingdom.
+   - In-Game HUD: Minimalistic interface showing resources, current tasks, and a map of the kingdom.
-   - **Kingdom View**: A top-down view of the kingdom where players can place buildings, gardens, and other structures.
+   - Kingdom View: A top-down view of the kingdom where players can place buildings, gardens, and other structures.
-   - **Adventurer Management Screen**: Interface to manage and send adventurers on quests.
+   - Adventurer Management Screen: Interface to manage and send adventurers on quests.

 ### Initial Prototype